stdevel/check_repodata/README.md

                         state inside Spacewalk
   -l CHANNELS, --channels=CHANNELS
-                        defines one or more channels that should be checked -w THRESHOLD, --warning-threshold=THRESHOLD
+                        defines one or more channels that should be checked -e, --all-channels    checks all channels served by Spacewalk, Red Hat Satellite or SUSE Manager
+  -x CHANNELS, --exclude-channels=CHANNELS
+                        defines channels that should be ignored (in combination with -e / --all-channels) -w THRESHOLD, --warning-threshold=THRESHOLD
                         warning threshold in hours (default: 24) -c THRESHOLD, --critical-threshold=THRESHOLD